— A Disability Awareness System

 CONCEPT MAP After voting and improving the idea scribbles, we developed a final storyboard.
 This focuses on the tension between the passenger types of buggy users and wheelchair users.
 When sharing public buses, there is often the question of the right prioritization.
 To address this problem, we developed the idea of different sub-areas within the buses, which are visually identified by patterns.
 In case of incorrect use of these areas by passengers, a sound system should alert the passengers to their misbehavior.

 PROTOTYPE TESTING We tested the sound system and the patterned areas as a low-fidelity prototype.
-We assigned the roles "wheelchair user", "buggy user" or "non-diable passenger" to the test participants to see whether the designated areas in the bus were understood and used.
+Therefore, we assigned the roles "wheelchair user", "buggy user" or "non-diable passenger" to the participants to see whether the designated areas in the bus were understood and used.
 The tests found that areas need to be more clearly marked and that the type of sound plays an important role in ensuring that passengers do not feel exposed and that they are told what to do in an understandable way.

 “Less Pace, More Space” is a Disability Awareness System